electricimp/GoogleIoTCore/README.md

 This method closes the connection to Google IoT Core.
 Does nothing if the connection is already closed.

-For connectionless transports, like HTTP, immediately calls the [*onDisconnected*](#callback-ondisconnectederror) callback (if specified) with no errors.

 The method returns nothing.
 When the disconnection is completed the [*onDisconnected*](#callback-ondisconnectederror) callback is called, if specified in the client's constructor or set by calling [setOnDisconnected()](#setondisconnectedcallback) method.

 ### isConnected() ###